mustafar/macage/README.md

 Find out when your Mac first booted up.
 The start of serious Macage.

 ## Getting Started
-Install the module with: `npm install macage`
+Install the module with: `npm install -g macage`

 ## Examples
 ```